jamietanna/sarahseewhy.github.io/_posts/2019-04-21-this-is-how-I-work.md

 ### Take us through an interesting, unusual, or finicky process you have in place at work

 Probably our continuous integration process.
-We do CI but without the integration 'servers', deploying straight from workstations to production (no staging/UAT/pre-prod environments) with any new features enabled/disabled with feature toggles.
+We do CI but without the official integration servers.
+Deployments happen straight from workstations to production (no staging or pre-prod environments) with any new features enabled/disabled with feature toggles.
+We also do trunk-based development.

-Historically the team has discussed whether the maintenance and cost of a CI system outweighs the benefits and the answer has so far been 'yes, for now'.
+Historically the team has previously discussed on a number of occasions whether the maintenance and cost of a CI system outweighs the benefits and the answer has so far been 'yes, for now'.

 ### How do you keep track of what you have to do?